telefonicaid/fiware-cloto/README.rst

 Configuration file - Cloto
 --------------------------
 Before starting the rule engine, you should edit settings.py located at cloto folder or in ``/etc/sysconfig/fiware-cloto.cfg``.
-Constants you need to complete are:
+Constants you eed to complete are:

 - All in ``# OPENSTACK CONFIGURATION``: Openstack information (If you provide this information in the install script you do not need to edit)
 - RABBITMQ_URL: URL Where RabbitMQ is listening (no port needed, it uses default port)